-According to the Department of Agriculture, between 30–40 percent of the food supply is wasted each year.
-Much of the waste happens at the consumer or retail level — after the food leaves the grower.
-Food that could help feed families in need is being tossed into waste baskets and landfills.
-By reducing waste, we can improve our own health, as well as the health of our community.
+According to the Department of Agriculture, 30–40% of the food supply is wasted every year.
+Waste often happens at the consumer level — after the food leaves the grower.
+Reducing waste can save your grocery budget and help the health of your community.

-Thrifty choices not only reduces food waste, but also challenges the age-old misconception that eating healthy is expensive.
-Many fresh fruits and vegetables have a quick expiration date, but with the right plan, we can nourish our bodies, save money and reduce waste.
+Smart shopping reduces food waste.
+It challenges the myth that eating healthy has to be expensive.
+Fresh fruits and vegetables may expire sooner.
+But with the right plan, we can nourish our bodies, save money, and reduce waste.

 We have three tips to help you shop smarter: